ChunShow/System-programming/README.md

      * Print the footer and per-directory summary line.
      * If multiple directories were processed, print the aggregate statistics at the end.
 2. `process_dir()`:
-   * Open the directory; on failure, emit the error to stderr in place of its entries.
+   * Open the directory
    * Enumerate directory entries; skip `.` and `..`.
    * Sort directory entries (directories before non-directory files, then alphabetical order).
    * For each entry:
-     * Print path/name and detaild information using the output format (apply indentation, width, alignment, and truncation rules).
+     * Print path/name and detailed information using the output format (apply indentation, width, alignment, and truncation rules).
      * Update the per-directory statistics (and the aggregate statistics, if applicable).
      * If current entry is a directory, call `process_dir()` recursively.
    * Close the directory before returning.
    * Respect the `-d <depth>` option by stopping recursion when the maximum depth is reached.
-   * Respect the `-f <pattern>` option by suppressing printing of non-matching entries, while still traversing directories if necessary.
+   * Respect the `-f <pattern>` option by suppressing printing of non-matching entries, while still traversing directories.

----
 ---

 ## Handout Overview